top of page

 Heart Embroidered Letters

 Heart Touch volunteer and facilitator, Marci Boudreau, walks you through the steps of making beautiful, hand-sewn cards with hearts.
+Handwritten letters can bring immense joy and reduce feelings of loneliness among older adults, making them a cherished form of correspondence.

 Supplies needed: Thread & needle, “cards”- old postcards, scraps of paper, anything lying around (recycle!)